Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/TROUBLESHOOTING.md

 It is common to notice a longer time than what is expected to build a custom model when using `DocumentBuildMode: "neural"`.
 Depending on the service load you can usually expect it to ~10min.

-For simpler use-cases, you can use [Custom Template models] which are easy-to-train models and take lesser time (in seconds) to build over the
+For simpler use-cases, you can use [Custom Template models](https://aka.ms/custom-template-models) which are easy-to-train models and take lesser time (in seconds) to build over the
-[Custom Neural models] that are deep learned models.
+[Custom Neural models](https://aka.ms/custom-neural-models) that are deep learned models.

 ### Enable HTTP request/response logging

 Reviewing the HTTP request sent or response received over the wire to/from the Azure Form Recognizer service can be useful in troubleshooting issues.
-To enable logging the HTTP request and response payload, the `ContainerRegistryClient` can be configured as shown below:
+To enable logging the HTTP request and response payload, the `DocumentAnalysisClient` can be configured as shown below:

 ```java readme-sample-enablehttplogging
 DocumentAnalysisClient client = new DocumentAnalysisClientBuilder()